-If you need help to understand the information in this policy, please contact gladstone.park.sc@education.vic.gov.au
+If you need help to understand the information in this policy, please contact Gladstone Park Secondary College on 03 9933 0500 or gladstone.park.sc@education.vic.gov.au.

 To explain to our school community the processes and procedures Gladstone Park Secondary College will use when planning and conducting camps, excursions, and adventure activities for students.